Tutorial: Creating a native view

 }

-Now that we have a web view, we can build a web browser UI around it.
-Have some fun trying to rebuild a browser UI, and maybe even add new native capabilities as needed (for example, to support a back or reload buttons).
-If you'd like some inspiration, there's a simple example below.
+Now that you have a WebView, build a web browser UI around it.
+Try rebuilding a browser UI, and feel free to add new native capabilities as needed (for example, support for back or reload buttons).
+If you need inspiration, see the example below.

 example/App.tsx